helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

 OpenTelemetry offers a feature whereby it automatically instruments certain aspects of applications without requiring any changes to the application code.
 It relies on autoconfiguration to prepare the runtime, then intercepts HTTP requests to deal with spans and metrics.

-A third-party contributor has developed a module that provides [automatic instrumentation for Helidon services](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/helidon-4.3/library).
+A third-party contributor has developed a module that provides [automatic instrumentation for Helidon services][automatic-instrumentation-for-helidon-services].

 ## Building a Helidon SE Service with OpenTelemetry Autoconfiguration